Being unemployed is pretty common, often more than once in your career.

 Too many people tell me that they don't have a network.
 Really?
 They never went to school with anyone, never worked with anyone, never met anyone outside their family, and don't have anyone in their family?
 I doubt it!

 Being unemployed is actually a great excuse to get back in touch with people you've known and liked in the past.
 LinkedIn and Facebook are great for finding people you know.
 Read Finding Your Network, LinkedIn Networking Power Tool: Education, and Secret Networking Powerhouse: Employer "Alumni" for details.

 Many job seekers react negatively to the idea of networking, viewing it as "using people."
 However, good networking is not using people.
 If you are, in fact, using people, you are not networking well.
 If you only ask for favors without any reciprocity, that is using people, so don't do that.

-Networking is mutual aid.
-How can I help you?
-How can you help me?
 The job clubs mentioned above are a perfect example of that.

 Very few of your network members will be people who could hire you.
 But they may well know people who can hire you, and meeting new people is an excellent way to connect with your new job.